 Rule 8009.
 Record on Appeal; Sealed Documents

-(a) Designating the Record on Appeal; Statement of the Issues.
+(a) Designating the Record on Appeal; Statement of the Issues; Content of the Record.

-(B) The appellant must file and serve the designation and statement within 14 days after:
+(B) file and serve the designation and statement on the appellee within 14 days after:

-(i) the appellant’s notice of appeal as of right becomes effective under Rule 8002; or
+• the notice of appeal as of right has become effective under Rule 8002; or

-(ii) an order granting leave to appeal is entered.
+• an order granting leave to appeal has been entered.

-A designation and statement served prematurely must be treated as served on the first day on which filing is timely.
+Premature service is treated as service on the first day on which filing is timely.

-(3)Cross-Appellee.
-Within 14 days after service of the cross-appellant’s designation and statement, a cross-appellee may file with the bankruptcy clerk and serve on the cross-appellant a designation of additional items to be included in the record.
+(3)Cross-Appellee’s Designation.
+Within 14 days after the cross-appellant’s designation and statement have been served, the cross-appellee may file with the bankruptcy clerk and serve on the cross-appellant a designation of additional items to be included in the record.

 (4)Record on Appeal.
-The record on appeal must include the following:
+The record on appeal must include:

-• docket entries kept by the bankruptcy clerk;
+• the docket entries kept by the bankruptcy clerk;

 • items designated by the parties;